'We need change and we need it now'

 Video

-Students have protested across the UK to air their views on this issue of climate change.
-The campaign is part of a worldwide movement called 'Schools 4 Climate Action'.

-In Manchester, we asked those on the street why they decided to take part in the protests.
+Students have protested across the UK to air their views on the issue of climate change.
+We asked people in Manchester why they decided to take part.

 -